jamesderlin/dart-mt19937/README.md

 # mt19937

-An implementation of the [Mersenne Twister 19937] pseudo-random number generator.
+Dart implementations of the [Mersenne Twister] pseudo-random number generator.

 Provides MT19937, MT19937-64, and configurable implementations for both native and web platforms.